FAQ / Information

 1.1 Can you tell me more about HKAS, its background and history?

-Hong Kong Accreditation Service (HKAS) is part of Innovation and Technology Commission of the Hong Kong Special Administrative Region Government.
-The main role of HKAS is to promote conformity assessment services to underpin technological development and international trade.
+HKAS is a section of Innovation and Technology Commission of the Government of the Hong Kong Special Administrative Region.
+The main role of HKAS is to promote accredited conformity assessment services to underpin technological development and international trade.

-Hong Kong Accreditation Service (HKAS) provides accreditation for laboratories, certification bodies and inspection bodies, through the Hong Kong Laboratory Accreditation Scheme (HOKLAS), Hong Kong Certification Body Accreditation Scheme (HKCAS) and Hong Kong Inspection Body Accreditation Scheme (HKIAS) respectively.
+HKAS provides accreditation for laboratories, certification bodies and inspection bodies through the Hong Kong Laboratory Accreditation Scheme (HOKLAS), Hong Kong Certification Body Accreditation Scheme (HKCAS) and Hong Kong Inspection Body Accreditation Scheme (HKIAS) respectively.
 HOKLAS was launched in 1985; HKCAS was launched in 1998 while HKIAS was launched in 1999.
-For details of the services provided by these schemes, please follow the links provided above.
+Please click the links above for details of the services provided under these schemes.

 HKAS is active in international accreditation activities.
 HKAS was one of the first seven signatories to the Asia Pacific Laboratory Accreditation Cooperation (APLAC) Mutual Recognition Arrangement (MRA).
 APLAC was formed by laboratory and inspection body accreditation bodies in the Asia Pacific region.
-Signatories to MRA are nationally recognized accreditation bodies and are usually owned or endorsed by government.
+Signatories to APLAC MRA were nationally recognised accreditation bodies largely owned or endorsed by government.

-HKAS is also a member of the multilateral recognition arrangement (MLA) Pacific Accreditation Cooperation (PAC) for accreditation of management certification.
-HKAS had signed the corresponding MLA in October 2004 in Cape Town.
+HKAS was also a member of the multilateral recognition arrangement (MLA) of Pacific Accreditation Cooperation (PAC) for accreditation of certification bodies.
+HKAS signed the corresponding MLA in October 2004 in Cape Town.

-HKAS was also one of the signatories of the international arrangement signed in Washington DC, on 2 November 2000, at the General Assembly of the International Laboratory Accreditation Cooperation (ILAC).
-For details of this MLA, please follow this link https://www.ilac.org HKAS is a member of the International Accreditation Forum (IAF).
-Members of the International Accreditation Forum, Inc. (IAF) include Accreditation Bodies and other bodies interested in accreditation and certification.
+HKAS was also one of the signatories of the international MRA signed in Washington DC, on 2 November 2000, at the General Assembly of the International Laboratory Accreditation Cooperation (ILAC).
+For details of this MRA, please follow this link https://www.ilac.org.
+On 9 October 2004, HKAS became a signatory to the Multilateral Recognition Agreement (MLA) of the International Accreditation Forum, Inc. (IAF).
+For details of this MLA, please visit https://iaf.nu/.

 1.2 Are overseas accreditations recognised by HKAS?

-HKAS recognises accreditation granted by its MRA partners.
-The list of HKAS MRA partners is available through this link https://www.itc.gov.hk/en/quality/hkas/information/mra_mla_arrangements.html
+HKAS recognises accreditation granted by its MRA/MLA partners.
+The list of HKAS MRA/MLA partners is available through this link https://www.itc.gov.hk/en/quality/hkas/information/mra_mla_arrangements.html

-HKAS will also recognise reports and certificates issued by conformity assessment bodies accredited by its MRA partners provided that such reports and certificates bear the accreditation mark of the relevant HKAS MRA partner.
+HKAS also recognises reports and certificates issued by conformity assessment bodies accredited by its MRA/MLA partners provided that such reports and certificates bear the accreditation symbol of the relevant HKAS MRA/MLA partner.

 1.3 Is HKAS accreditation recognised in other economies?

-Every effort is made to promote acceptance of test data from accredited laboratories, both internationally and locally.
-HKAS MRA partners will recognise the accreditations and reports and certificates issued by organisations accredited by HKAS.
-To be recognised, the reports and certificates must bear the appropriate HKAS accreditation mark.
-Through such MRAs, HKAS accreditations and endorsed reports and certificates are widely recognised.
+Every effort is made to promote acceptance of results from accredited organisations, both internationally and locally.
+Through signing the MRA/MLAs of APAC, IAF and ILAC, accreditations granted by HKAS are widely recognised.
+HKAS’ MRA/MLA partners recognise the reports and certificates issued by organisations accredited by HKAS.
+To be recognised, the reports and certificates must bear the appropriate HKAS accreditation symbol.

 It should be noted, however, that any regulator or individual organisation has the prerogative to accept or reject any certificate.
 Therefore, to confirm whether a report or certificate is acceptable, the relevant regulator or organisation should be consulted.

-1.4 Which accreditation bodies are MRA partners of HKAS?
+1.4 Which accreditation bodies are MRA/MLA partners of HKAS?

 1.5 What are the geographical areas served by HKAS?

-1.6 Can HOKLAS perform a test for my company?
+1.6 Can HOKLAS perform a test for or certify a product of my company?

-HOKLAS is an accreditation scheme operated by the Hong Kong Accreditation Service (HKAS) and is NOT a testing laboratory.
-You may contact our accredited laboratories to conduct the test / calibration.
+HOKLAS is an accreditation scheme operated by HKAS and it is NEITHER a testing laboratory NOR a certification body.
+You may contact our accredited organisations to conduct the test / calibration / product certification.

-To become an assessor for a particular activity of a laboratory, certification body or inspection body, a person must be assessed to have the qualifications and experience necessary for examining, evaluating and judging the effectiveness and quality of that activity.
-He must also undergo appropriate training and pass the necessary test for conducting assessments.
-Before appointment by HKAS Executive, endorsement from Accreditation Advisory Board has to be obtained.
+To become an assessor of HKAS for a particular technical discipline, the person should have qualifications and experience necessary for examining, evaluating and judging the effectiveness and quality of that discipline.
+The person will also be requested to undergo appropriate training and pass necessary evaluations before being appointed as an assessor.
 HKAS Executive reserves the right to appoint and not appoint any person as an assessor.
-HKAS Executive may also terminate the appointment of an assessor at any time without giving reasons.
-Interested person may send their curriculum vitae to HKAS Executive.
 For further details on appointment of HKAS lead assessor, assessors and technical experts, please click here.

-The composition of the current Accreditation Advisory Board, including the names and affiliations of the Chairman and members, is available upon request.
+The composition of the current Accreditation Advisory Board is listed here.
+Members’ affiliations are available upon request.

 2. Questions of interest to users of accredited service

-2.1 Where can I find the scope of service HKAS currently provides?
+2.1 Where can I find the scope of service Hong Kong Accreditation Service (HKAS) currently provides?

 The scope of service currently offered by HKAS is available from our website.